-My current fieldwork includes serving as the Project Director, alongside Tony Wilmott (Field Director), leading excavations at Maryport, in Cumbria.
+My current fieldwork includes serving as the Project Director of the Roman Temples Project, Maryport, alongside Tony Wilmott (Field Director).
 Maryport was home to a major fort and extra-mural settlement in the Roman period.
 It served as a key centre in the frontier system established under Hadrian alongside Hadrian's Wall.
-In 2011 we began investigating the site where Antiquarian diggings in the 1870s revealed the largest single concentration of Roman altars ever to be found in Britain.
+In 2011 we excavated the site where antiquarian diggings in the 1870s revealed the largest single concentration of Roman altars ever to be found in Britain.
 The altar group is of considerable importance to the study of religion in Rome's armies and has been much debated ever since its discovery.
 We returned to the site to excavate further in 2012.
-Our excavations have revealed that the pits in which the altars were discovered were not ritual deposits, as was widely believed, but rather part of pile foundations for a group of timber structures.
-Fieldwork in 2012 showed that these structures lay adjacent to a group of long cist graves, some of which white quarz pebbles, an indication of early Christian rites.
-The excavations were generously funded by the Senhouse Museum Trust and Newcastle University.
-Access to the site was granted by Hadrian's Wall Heritage.
+Our research has revealed that the pits in which the altars were discovered were not ritual deposits, as was widely believed, but rather part of pile foundations for a group of timber structures of the very late Roman or early medieval period.
+These structures lay adjacent to a group of long cist graves, which may be associated with an early Christian community at the site.
+Our work in 2013 took us closer to the fort, and involved the investigation of what we now know to be the north-westernmost classical temple in the Roman world.
+In 2014 we will continue to examine the temple area, in particular a strange circular structure, which is most likely a shrine building of some sort.
+The excavations have been generously funded by the Senhouse Museum Trust and Newcastle University.
+Access to the site was granted by Hadrian's Wall Heritage Trust.

 I also have the privilege of co-leading a major research project under the basilica of St John Lateran in Rome. with Professor Paolo Liverani of the University of Florence.
 The Lateran basilica is an extraordinarily important complex, known as the Caput et Mater of all churches of Western Christendom.
 It was founded by Constantine on the site of one of two forts previously used to house the Imperial Horseguard (the equites singulares).
 Beneath the basilica that today's visitors see lies an extensive labyrinth of excavated spaces (scavi), opened up from the C18 onwards.
-These contain parts not only of the earliest phases of the basilica and baptistery, and several important Late Antique Christian buildings but also substantial parts of the Castra Nova of the equites singulares,,a bath complex, market and shop buildings.
+These contain parts not only of the earliest phases of the basilica and baptistery, and several important Late Antique Christian buildings but also substantial parts of the Castra Nova of the equites singulares, a bath complex, market and shop buildings.
 Beneath all this lies the remains of a substantial palatial dwelling which preserves many of its frescoes intact.
 I am very fortunate to be working with Paolo and also with Giandomenico Spinola of the Vatican Museums on this exciting project.
-Our suvey of the Lateran scavi will have important implications for students of Church architecture, soldiers in Rome under the high empire, and more generally of Roman topography.
+Our survey of the Lateran has important implications for students of Church architecture, soldiers in Rome under the high empire, and more generally of Roman topography.
 The project is supported by the British School at Rome.
-Members of the Lateran Project team presented recent developments in research on the scavi at a British School at Rome colloquium in 2012 (British School at Rome, 8th June 2012).

 While each of these projects is illuminating in its own right, and has engaged with a range of different themes, all of them have also proved extremely helpful in the development of my broader research on the auxilia of Rome’s armies.
 My book on this subject, Blood of the Provinces: The Roman Auxilia and the Making of Provincial Society from Augustus to the Severans is currently in press.
-It will be available from Oxford University Press in 2013.
+It was published by Oxford University Press in 2013.

 The AHRC funded work on communication and exchange on the Lower Danube which triggered the Salsovia Project, was itself an outgrowth of the tri-national Apulum Project, which I co-directed with Alexandru Diaconescu of the University of Cluj, and Alfred Schaefer, then of Humboldt University.
 The Apulum Project focussed primarily on the excavation of a sanctuary of Liber Pater within the Roman city of colonia Aurelia Apulensis, but it opened up a remarkable set of opportunities.
 In particular the cult pits that were discovered offered a powerful glimpse of nature of rituals practiced at the site.
 This in turn led to a longer term interest of mine in votive deposition and to the AHRC funded favissa project, a study of votive deposition in the Roman Empire.
 The Apulum sanctuary was built over a major pottery production site (and indeed, pottery production continued after the sanctuary was founded).
 Our work on these tightly grouped pottery finds allowed us to develop typologies of pottery in use Roman Dacia, a major resource tool Leading this part of the work were colleagues Mihaela Ciausescu, Constanze Höpken, Manuel Fiedler and Robin Symonds.
 The pottery data was to prove of considerable importance when a second phase of Apulum research, this time with Doru Bogdan and Iuli Paul, examined the patterns of settlement in the vicinity of the city.